openshift/enhancements/enhancements/workload-partitioning/rationalizing-configuration.md

 The effect of this decision is that the easiest way to use the workload partitioning feature will be through the performance-addon-operator.
-This means that the implementation of the feature is split across a few components, and not all of them are delivered in all clusters, but it avoids duplicating a lot of the work already done in the PAO.
+This means that the implementation of the feature is split across a few components, which avoids duplicating a lot of the work already done in the PAO.

-Workload partitioning is currently enabled as part of installing a cluster.
-This provides predictable behavior from the beginning of the life-cycle, and avoids extra reboots required to enable it in a running cluster (an important consideration in environments with short maintenance windows).
-To continue to support enabling the feature this way, and to simplify the configuration, we propose to extend the PAO with a `render` command, similar to the one in other operators, to have it generate manifests for the OpenShift installer to consume.
+Workload partitioning is currently enabled as part of installing a cluster, and that will not change as part of the implementation of this design.
+Enabling partitioning early in this way provides predictable behavior from the beginning of the life-cycle, and avoids extra reboots required to enable it in a running cluster (an important consideration in environments with short, fixed maintenance windows).
+To continue to support enabling the feature during deployment, and to simplify the configuration, we propose to extend the PAO with a `render` command, similar to the one in other operators, to have it generate manifests for the OpenShift installer to consume.
+This avoids any need to change the OpenShift installer to support this uncommon use case.

+The `render` command has an option to enable the management partition.
+When the option is given, the `render` command creates a manifest for the new enablement API with status data that includes the `management` workload type to enable partitioning.
+In the future, it might enable partitioning for all of the types mentioned in the input PerformanceProfiles, or based on some other input.

+For each PerformanceProfile, the PAO will render MachineConfig manifests with higher precedence than the default ones created by the installer during bootstrapping.
+These manifests will include all of the details for configuring `kubelet`, CRI-O, and `tuned` to know about and partition workloads, including the cpusets for each workload type.

+The PAO `render` command also generates a manifest with the CRD for PerformanceProfile so bootstrapping does not block when trying to install the PerformanceProfile manifests.

 ### Future Work